-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15 January 2019.
+All applications which are submitted on time will be considered at the same time.
+Governors will meet to consider all applications after the closing date which is 15 January 2019.

 Pupils with an Education, Health and Care Plan or a Statement of Special Educational Needs (see note 1)